-- for international transfers to other HNF affiliates around the world, we rely on its Model Contractual Clauses; and
+- for international transfers to other HNF affiliates around the world, we rely on its Standard Contractual Clauses; and

 - for international transfers to service providers, the protections depend on the service provider concerned and its location, and include agreements containing data protection clauses as required by law.

 - Do We Collect Personal Information of Children?